 "When we expanded across all five states, including New York City and Downtown Boston, I was right there at the coalface.
 I was seconded to ‘South Windsor’, one of the US divisional offices that looks after stores across five states.
 Aldi were extremely supportive as I planned my departure, helping to arrange visas and travel.
 They also offered plenty of insight into my new area.
 On arrival, there was even more support: a thorough orientation, help with accommodation, bank accounts and phones, plus mentoring from a local colleague.
 Aldi was in its infancy in the greater New England area but experiencing huge growth.
 I went from working in Dundalk Co.
 Louth to interviewing staff for Queens, New York.
 Amazing."

-We look for both Graduates and Final Year Students.
 We wouldn’t be this successful without recruiting strong-minded, brave people to share our ambitions.
 We do have quite a specific culture.
 It’s well-managed, efficient and everyone works in harmony with a combined sense of purpose.
 Responsibilities are crystal clear and everyone knows what’s expected of them.
 The question is, do you have the kind of qualities we need?
 Take a look at our video to learn more about our environment, then try the quiz to see if you could be an ‘Aldi’ person.